MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/sharepoint-health-analyzer-rules-reference.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

-The Health Analyzer rules in this section are arranged by categories, as they appear in the Health Analyzer Rule Definitions page in the SharePoint Central Administration website.
+The Health Analyzer rules in this section is arranged by categories, as they appear in the Health Analyzer Rule Definitions page in the SharePoint Central Administration website.

 In this section: